Skip to content

 This is possible because Enclave runs a local stub resolver which provides name resolution services to all enrolled systems.
 When the local stub resolver on the developer's laptop doesn't know how to resolve the name dbserver1.corp.net, the operating system will fall back to asking it's other configured DNS resolvers, but when a system is connect to an Enclave Gateway it will automatically forward that DNS query to the Gateway.

 If the Gateway can successfully resolve a forwarded DNS query into an IP address, it will do and send the answer back.
 In this example, the developer's system may attempt to resolve dbserver1.corp.net to an IP address.
-The local Enclave stub resolve on the developer's laptop won't know the answer, but as the developer's system is connected to an Enclave Gateway the local stub resolver will forward the query to see if the Gateway can opportunistically resolve it.
+The local Enclave stub resolver on the developer's laptop won't know the answer, but as the developer's system is connected to an Enclave Gateway the local stub resolver will forward the query to see if the Gateway can opportunistically resolve it.

 As the Enclave Gateway is on the same subnet in the office as the fileserver, it's likely that the Enclave Gateway itself will be able to resolve dbserver1.corp.net into a local IP address, 10.0.0.30.
 That answer is sent back to the developer's laptop, and since the developers laptop is configured to access the 10.0.0.0/24 subnet via the same gateway, the access is automatic and seamless.